awslabs/aws-sdk-swift/reference/0.x/AWSChime/ChimeClient.md

 ### `putRetentionSettings(input:completion:)`

 Puts retention settings for the specified Amazon Chime Enterprise account.
 We recommend using AWS CloudTrail to monitor usage of this API for your account.
-For more information, see
-<a href="https:​//docs.aws.amazon.com/chime/latest/ag/cloudtrail.html">Logging Amazon Chime API Calls with AWS CloudTrail
-in the Amazon Chime Administration Guide.
+For more information, see [Logging Amazon Chime API Calls with AWS CloudTrail](https://docs.aws.amazon.com/chime/latest/ag/cloudtrail.html) in the Amazon Chime Administration Guide.
+To turn off existing retention settings, remove the number of days from the corresponding RetentionDays field in the RetentionSettings object.
+For more information about retention settings, see [Managing Chat Retention Policies](https://docs.aws.amazon.com/chime/latest/ag/chat-retention.html) in the Amazon Chime Administration Guide.

 ``` swift
 public func putRetentionSettings(input: PutRetentionSettingsInput, completion: @escaping (ClientRuntime.SdkResult<PutRetentionSettingsOutputResponse, PutRetentionSettingsOutputError>) -> Void)
 ```

-To turn off existing retention settings, remove the number of days from the corresponding RetentionDays field in the
-RetentionSettings
-object.
-For more information about retention settings, see
-<a href="https://docs.aws.amazon.com/chime/latest/ag/chat-retention.html">Managing Chat Retention Policies
-in the Amazon Chime Administration Guide.

 ### `putSipMediaApplicationLoggingConfiguration(input:completion:)`